If you live in New York City, you're probably renting your apartment or home from someone else.

 But as we all know, with rental housing comes landlords.
 You've heard horror stories of terrible landlords.
 If you haven't, check this out.
 But where does "terrible" slip into "illegal"?

-Here’s a list of a landlord’s legal responsibilities in New York State.
-If your landlord breaks one, you may have grounds for a lawsuit.
+Here's a list of a landlord's legal responsibilities in New York State.
+If your landlord breaks one, you may have grounds for an NYC personal injury lawsuit.

 As a tenant in New York, you have the right to a safe, livable home.